utensil/lol-model-format/README.md

 Development Status
 -------------------

 Early stage.
-Use the code at your own stake.
+Use the code at your own risk.

-For now, reading and writing of all formats are tested(test scripts not present), specs are planned to be added soon.
+For now, all formats are rspeced at a fundamental level, more specs are planned to be added.

 Implemented Formats
 --------------------